 A Belgian resident company is subject to CIT on its worldwide income and foreign-source profits that are not exempt from taxation by virtue of a DTT (see the treaty list in the Withholding taxes section).
-This income is taxable at the normal CIT rate in Belgium (i.e. 29.58% as of tax year 2019 and 25% as of tax year 2021).
+This income is taxable at the normal CIT rate in Belgium (i.e. 25%).

 A foreign tax credit may be available for foreign royalty income and foreign interest income.
 See the Tax credits and incentives section for more information.

-Undistributed income of subsidiaries, whether or not they are foreign, will be subject to Belgian income tax in the hands of the Belgian corporate shareholder as of tax year 2020 (financial years ending 31 December 2019 and later) if certain conditions are met (see Controlled foreign companies [CFCs] in the Group taxation section).
+Undistributed income of subsidiaries, whether or not they are foreign, are subject to Belgian income tax in the hands of the Belgian corporate shareholder if certain conditions are met (see Controlled foreign companies [CFCs] in the Group taxation section).